Nozbe/NoOffice.org/_book/dream.md

 Suffice to say, I fell in love with the concept.

-Back then I already believed it was the future.
+Back then, I already believed it was the future.

-To back it up, I found quite a few companies that were doing it back then.
+To back it up, I found quite a few companies that were doing it at the time.
 And what I also found was this quote that stuck with me and that I'll be repeating throughout this book:

 > Work is not a place that you go to, it's a thing that you do.

 ## After college I just followed my wife... and kept working!

-After college I got married to my wife Ewelina in our hometown of Gdynia, Poland.
+After college, I got married to my wife Ewelina in our hometown of Gdynia, Poland.
 We then moved to Germany, as she was still finishing her law degree in Dusseldorf.
 She’d attend university and I’d ride a bike and use the free internet at the campus to work on my laptop as a freelance Internet Marketing consultant.

 A few months later she got an internship at the council of the EU in Bruxelles, Belgium.
 After a few months in the land of the French fries, she got another internship at the Central European Bank in Frankfurt, Germany.
 We left the home of probably the best sausages in the world when she got a big-time job in one of the leading law firms in Warsaw, Poland.